Follicular Unit Extraction

 The main benefit of the FUE technique is the reduction in scarring.
-The minute punctures caused by extracting the follicular units heal quickly and leave small circular scars which are barely visible once hair grows back.
+The miniature punctures caused by extracting the follicular units heal quickly and leave small circular scars which are barely visible once hair grows back.

-FUE has benefits for patients who are particularly active as the lack of a incisions means there are no limitations on strenuous activity after the procedure.
+FUE has benefits for patients who are particularly active as the lack of incisions means there are no limitations on strenuous activity after the procedure.
 This is also helpful for patients who have very tight or very loose scalps.
 The procedure can also be used to extract very fine hair on the nape of the neck, which can then be used on the hairline or eyebrows.

 Why have a FUE hair transplant?

 - No limitations on strenuous activity (great for active/sporty people)

 - Better option for people with tight scalps